logicly-au/pmhc-mds-spec/doc/include/definitions.rst

 :Notes:
   1 - Episode start
-    Refers to an measure undertaken at the beginning of an Episode of Care.
+    Refers to a measure undertaken at the beginning of an Episode of Care.
 For the purposes of the PMHC MDS protocol, episodes may start at the point of first Service Contact with a new client who has not been seen previously by the organisation, or a first contact for a new Episode of Care for a client who